 Physical Security and the Clean Desk Policy

-Digital security controls protect nothing if an attacker can simply walk up to an unlocked computer or photograph a whiteboard full of sensitive information.
-Physical security is the foundation everything else is built on.
+Digital security controls protect nothing if an attacker can walk up to an unlocked computer or photograph a whiteboard full of sensitive information.
+Physical security comes first.

 Why Physical Security Matters